jackfranklin/jackfranklindotcodotuk/src/site/blog/2021-03-09-comparing-react-to-svelte.md

 going to run once; a `console.log('foo')` line in a component will only run when that component is first rendered.
 In React, it will run many times.

-React doing this has some benefits; let's say you are taking in a big list of data and running some function to convert it into data that you can render.
+React's re-rendering approach has its upsides: let's say you are taking in a big list of data and running some function to convert it into data that you can render.
 In React, within your component, you can write:

 ```js
 const input = props.inputData